mmonfared/WhatsApp_Bulk_Sender/README.md

 **How to use**

-1. Export your contacts as a VCF file and repleace it with `contacts.vcf`
+1. Export your contacts (filtered by only WhatsApp contacts) as a VCF file and repleace it with `contacts.vcf`
 2. Have WhatsApp installed on the phone.
 3. Run appium server on port 4723
 4. Set your `bulk_message` in `configs.py`